Electrical Breakdown of Excitonic Insulator: Results

-Using the lowest three eigenmodes $f_{\bm{k}}^{\lambda_{0,1,2}}$ for example, the total energy as the function of the electric field $\mathcal{E}$ and excitation amplitudes $\theta_{\lambda_i}$ are plotted in Fig. \ref{fig:losing_minimum}(b)(c)(d).
-In these plots, the horizontal axes are the amplitudes of those eigenmodes along the directions $f^{\lambda_{i}}_{\bm{k}}$ in parameter space, while different electric field strengths are represented by different color lines.
+Using the lowest three eigenmodes $f_{\bm{k}}^{\lambda_{0,1,2}}$ for example, the total energy difference as a function of the electric field $\mathcal{E}$ and excitation amplitudes $\theta_{\lambda_i}$ is plotted in Fig. \ref{fig:losing_minimum}(b)(c)(d).
+In these plots, the horizontal axes are the amplitudes of those eigenmodes, while different electric field strengths are represented by different color lines.

-There is a consistent zero mode $\lambda_0$ for any finite electric field strength, as shown in Fig. \ref{fig:losing_minimum}(a).
+There is a consistent zero mode $\lambda_0$ for any electric field strength, as shown in Fig. \ref{fig:losing_minimum}(a).
 However, the behaviors of the total energy functional along the direction $f^{\lambda_0}_{\bm{k}}$ in Fig. \ref{fig:losing_minimum}(b) indicates that it's not a ``breaking down mode'' because the high-order derivatives of the total energy functional along this direction are always positive.
-Such a zero mode is the Goldstone mode related to phase fluctuation of the electron-hole pairing condensate $\rho_{eh\bm{k}}$ as discussed in Appendix \ref{app:Goldstone_mode}.
+Such a zero mode is exactly the Goldstone mode related to phase fluctuation of the exciton condensate and accounts for the exciton superfluidity (see details in Appendix \ref{app:Goldstone_mode}).

 The real breaking down direction in parameter space is $f_{\bm{k}}^{\lambda_1}$ as shown in Fig. \ref{fig:losing_minimum}(c).
 When the electric field is small, all eigenvalues of the Hessian matrix(except the Goldstone mode $\lambda_0$) satisfy $\lambda>\lambda_1>0$, which means the solution is indeed a local minimum.
-As the electric field approaches the critical field strength $\mathcal{E}_{c}$, the eigenvalue of the breakdown mode $\lambda_1$ approaches 0 and the excitonic insulator ground state becomes unstable as the local minimum turns into a saddle point.
-In contrast, the energy barrier along the other directions, such as $f^{\lambda_2}_{\bm{k}}$ shown in Fig. \ref{fig:losing_minimum}(d), also decreases with increasing electric field strength but remains positive even at the critical field strength.
+As the electric field approaches the critical field strength $\mathcal{E}_{c}$, the eigenvalue of the breakdown mode $\lambda_1$ approaches $0$ and the excitonic insulator ground state becomes unstable as the local minimum turns into a saddle point.
+Such a many-body breakdown mechanism is completely different from traditional Zener tunneling and the corresponding critical field strength can be much weaker than the one for Zener tunneling as discussed in the following section.